-2. If possible, build your house with a shade-giving tree on the eastern and/or western side of the house a) Sedimentation Test
+2. If possible, build your house with a shade-giving tree on the eastern and/or western side of the house

 - 3. Plant trees on the east and west sides of your house. - 4.
 Cut the poles and bamboos in dry season. - 5.
 Choose ant-resistant types of wood. - 6.
 Store them in an elevated place, not directly on the ground. - 7.
+Before building, check the mud with the following tests: - a) Sedimentation Test - Take a transparent glass jar of one litre or more with a sufficiently wide top opening; it must be cylindrical with a flat bottom. - Fill the jar upto one quarter of its height with the soil to be used for building. - .
+Add clean water up to the top of the jar
-Before building, check the mud with the following tests:

-- After one hour, shake the jar well and put it on a level surface again.
-Now the jar must be left untouched without any movement.

-- After 45 minutes, you can measure the thickness of each of the different layers and compare each with the total thickness of all the soil in the jar.
-This gives you the percentage of the amount of gravel, sand, clay, and silt in the soil.

-- Soil suitable for building should consist of at least 33% sand and between 5% and 30% clay/silt.
+- Close the jar with your hand and shake it well until water and soil are thoroughly mixed. - Put the jar on a level surface. - After one hour, shake the jar well and put it on a level surface again.
+Now the jar must be left untouched without any movement. - After 45 minutes, you can measure the thickness of each of the different layers and compare each with the total thickness of all the soil in the jar.
+This gives you the percentage of the amount of gravel, sand, clay, and silt in the soil. - Soil suitable for building should consist of at least 33% sand and between 5% and 30% clay/silt.
 If the soil is not suitable, add sand or clay accordingly.
-A good mixture for example would be b) Compaction Test should not be so damp that it will leave more than a slight trace of water on your hand.
+A good mixture for example would be b) Compaction Test

-- Drop the ball from the height of your shoulders onto hard ground.
+- Take a handful of dry, screened (= sieved) earth and moisten it until it is damp enough to form a ball.
+It should not be so damp that it will leave more than a slight trace of water on your hand. - Drop the ball from the height of your shoulders onto hard ground.
 If the ball breaks into a few smaller pieces, the mixture is all right.
 If it breaks into many pieces, it contains too much sand.
-If it does not break into any pieces, it contains too much clay and silt for building.

-8. Build with mudblocks, if possible.

-- 9. If you build with mudblocks, build a foundation either of mudblocks or of stones. - 10.
+If it does not break into any pieces, it contains too much sand.
+If it does not break into any pieces, it contains too much sand.
+If it does not break into any pieces, it contains too much sand.
+If it does not break into any pieces, it contains too much sand. - 8.
+Build with mudblocks, if possible. - 9.
+If you build with mudblocks, build a foundation either of mudblocks or of stones. - 10.
 Build the inside floor 10 cm higher than the ground level outside. - 11.
 Mix sand or the soil of anthills or cow dung or merissa residue into the mud for smearing floor and walls. - 12.
 Plaster the walls and use a trowel to smear the floor. - 13.
 Keep all fresh mud work out of the sun. - 14.
 Provide enough ventilation. - 15.
-Leave sufficient space between wall and roof in order to be able to clean the termites away. - 16.
-Fix old tins between the wall and the roof truss to hinder the termites. - 17.
-Protect the wall bottom from being washed out as illustrated in this drawing:
+Leave sufficient space between wall and roof in order to be able to clean the termites away. - 16 Eiv ald tine hatwaan the wall and the roof truce to hinder the termitee

+17. Protect the wall bottom from being washed out as illustrated in this drawing:
-18. Dig a drainage ditch around your house, if necessary.

-19. Smear and repair the house frequently.
+- 18. Dig a drainage ditch around your house, if necessary. - 19.
+Smear and repair the house frequently.
 Especially, repair cracks immediately, if possible.